PPP Rules, Resources & Links You Need Now

 • Waived rules related to personal guarantees on advances and loans of $200,000 or less for all applicants;

-• Waived the “1 year in business prior to the disaster” requirement (except the business must have been in operation on January 31, 2020);
+• Waived the “1 year in business before the disaster” requirement (except the business must have been in operation on January 31, 2020);

 • Waived the requirement that an applicant be unable to find credit elsewhere; and